All Episodes

 It's clear what's going on.

-What do you mean uh illegal immigrants are leaving the country as fast as they're come?
+I've had a lot of people email, what do you mean illegal immigrants are leaving the country as fast as they're coming?

-Well, I got a story here from the Washington Times Charles Hurt, who um used to be at the New York Post, and it's an opinion piece.
+Well, I got a story here from the Washington Times Charles Hurt, who used to be at the New York Post, and it's an opinion piece.

 In this bad economy, U.S. needs border fence to keep Mexicans in.

-A new study from the highly esteemed Pew Hispanic Center says millions of Mexicans who risk their lives crossing the desert to get here have given up on the U.S. Which is no small feat.
+A new study from the highly esteemed Pew Hispanic Center says millions of Mexicans who risked their lives crossing the desert to get here have given up on the U.S. Which is no small feat.

 You've been to Mexico?

-Not the Ritzy Beach Towns with the resorts, but Nuevo Laredo.
+Not the Ritzy beach towns with the resorts, but Nuevo Laredo.

 The dusty streets are filled with bony children selling gum and candy for just a few spare pennies.